Flash flooding and heat in the Northeast, heat wave and wildfires in the West

 Thankfully much cooler and drier air is moving into the Northeast tomorrow and into the weekend.

-In addition to the heat, a flash flood watch has been issued from Virginia to New Jersey including Washington, D.C. and Philadelphia.
+In addition to the heat, a flash flood watch has been issued from Virginia to New York including Washington, D.C. and Philadelphia.

 Already this morning, areas just southwest of D.C. have seen 2 to 4 inches of rain with flash flooding reported there.